Data Protection and Privacy

 - Client data will be stored electronically and as hard copies.

 - Hard copies refer to actual files.
 These are retained in filing cabinets within the office.

-- Hard copy diaries are destroyed by shredding within eight years of their end date.
+- Hard copy diaries are destroyed by shredding within six years of their end date.
 Paper notes that are made ancillary to the files (for example for trial preparation) are shredded confidentially as soon as they are no longer required.

 - Access to electronic files within DPS is limited to staff who have a DPS account.
 This will generally include all fee earners and secretaries.
 Access to hard copies will be restricted to staff, consultants and agents who require access to advance the client’s interests.